Published:

 California

-• California has the highest number of high-cost counties, with many areas—like Los Angeles, San Francisco, and Orange County—reaching the maximum conforming limit of $1,209,750.
+• Many California areas—like Los Angeles, San Francisco, and Orange County—reach the maximum conforming limit of $1,249,125 in 2026.

 Tips to Improve Approval Odds

-Top boost your odds of getting approved for a jumbo loan in a high-cost state, consider the following tips:
+To boost your odds of getting approved for a jumbo loan in a high-cost state, consider the following tips:

-1. Start preparing early: Improve your credit and save aggressively at least a year in advance.
+1. Start preparing early: Improve your credit and save at least a year aggressively in advance.

 2. Shop around for lenders: Rates and terms vary widely, so doing some comparison shopping may help.